8 current facts about Istanbul and Turkey that you probably don’t know…

 More than just a communication tool, social media are a real force of opposition in Turkey, they allow the flow of free information without the government’s control.

-6. Istanbul is the fifth most visited city in the world in 2015.
+6. Istanbul is the 8th most visited city in the world in 2019

-According to the Mastercard Index classification, Istanbul will be the fifth most visited city in the world in 2015, with over 12 million visitors.
-Between a millennial history, the economic and cultural vitality of a young population, and its geographic location being a bridge between Europe and Asia, Istanbul attracts.
+According to the Mastercard Index classification, Istanbul was the 8th most visited city in the world in 2019, with 13.40 million visitors.
+Between a millennial history, the economic and cultural dynamism of a city populated by a young population, and its geographical location making a bridge between Europe and Asia, Istanbul attracts.
+One of the largest airports in the world is located north of the city, on the shores of the Black Sea.
+It has a capacity in terms of 150 million passengers per year.
+The phenomenal expansion of Turkish Airlines and the low-cost Pegasus explains this incredible project debated because of its construction in the forests of northern Istanbul.

-You may already know Galatasaray, Fenerbahce and Besiktas for soccer fans, but Istanbul is also home to two other Turkish first division clubs: Kasimpasa and Başakşehir.
+You may already know Galatasaray, Fenerbahçe, and Beşiktaş for football fans, but Istanbul is also home to two other Turkish first division clubs: Kasımpaşa and Başakşehır.
 Kasımpaşa is the club of the popular district close to Taksim with the same name, it is also the club of the district where Turkish President Recep Tayyip Erdoğan is born.
 Başakşehir is the club of the suburbs of the European side of Istanbul.
 Stadiums Beşiktaş, Galatasaray and Fenerbahce are UEFA 4 star stadiums, the highest index for a European stadium.
-Watching a football match in Istanbul is an unforgettable experience (although a bit complicated at the moment), for more information you can consult our section: football
+Watching a football match in Istanbul is an unforgettable experience (although a bit complicated at the moment), for more information you can consult our section: Football.

-Turkey is one of the only country in the world where the local film industry makes more money than American movies and it is not uncommon for Turkish films to be awarded at major film festivals.
-Turkey is also the second largest exporter of TV series in the world after the United States.
-In a survey conducted in 16 countries in the region (the Balkans and Middle East), 3 out of 4 people have watched a Turkish soap opera.
-Most of the series are shot in Istanbul and cover all sorts of topics, from romance through comedy to drama or historical subjects.
+Turkey is one of the only countries in the world where the local film industry makes more money than American movies and it is not uncommon for Turkish films to be awarded at major film festivals.
+Turkey is also the second-largest exporter of TV series in the world after the United States.
+In a survey conducted in 16 countries in the region (the Balkans and the Middle East), 3 out of 4 people have watched a Turkish soap opera.
+Most of the series is shot in Istanbul and covers all sorts of topics, from romance through comedy to drama or historical subjects.
 The populations of the South American countries are also increasingly fond of the Turkish series, which contributes to Turkey’s soft power.
-We were talking about the phenomena in one of our first articles: The incredible popularity of Turkish series.
+We were talking about the phenomena in one of our first articles: The incredible popularity of the Turkish series.